sosiristseng/sosiristseng.github.io/docs/applications/command-line/cheat.sh.md

   - command-line
 ---

-[cheat.sh](https://cheat.sh/) is an online cheat sheet that can be accessed via the browser and `curl`.
+[cheat.sh](https://cheat.sh/) is an online cheat sheet that can be accessed via the browser and the `curl` command.

 For example,